MicrosoftDocs/win32/desktop-src/Msi/installer-features.md

 ---
-Description: The Features property is a read-only property that returns a StringList object enumerating the set of published features for the specified product. ms.assetid: feb8f09a-fa97-4fee-9082-8f04288af22f
+description: The Features property is a read-only property that returns a StringList object enumerating the set of published features for the specified product. ms.assetid: feb8f09a-fa97-4fee-9082-8f04288af22f
 title: Installer.Features property
 ms.topic: reference